State Auto Financial Corp. Shares Near 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 54.2% lower than the 20-day average.
+- Trading volume this week was 25.4% higher than the 20-day average.

 Technical Indicators